Kometa-Team/Kometa/docs/defaults/award/spirit.md

 # Independent Spirit Awards Default Metadata File

-The `- pmm: spirit` Metadata File is used to  create collections based on the Independent Spirit Awards.
+The `spirit` Metadata File is used to  create collections based on the Independent Spirit Awards.

 This Default file requires [Trakt Authentication](https://metamanager.wiki/en/latest/config/trakt.html)